sheafk/objc-palindrome-inspector-ios-0616/README.md

 ![](https://curriculum-content.s3.amazonaws.com/ios/ios-objc-fundamentals-unit/palindrome_local_build_green.png)

 Commit and push your solution to your remote fork.
 On GitHub, open a pull request to complete the lab.
-<a href='https://learn.co/lessons/objc-palindrome-inspector' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/objc-palindrome-inspector' title='Palindrome Inspector'>Palindrome Inspector</a> on Learn.co and start learning to code for free.</p>